9brada6/tabs-with-posts/development.md

     - Say that you can use Yoast plugin to set the primary category.
     - Say in documentation that the thumbnails are loading lazy.
+    - Add in documentation that you can overwrite an article block either via 'twrp-style-name.php' or 'twrp-templates/style-name.php'

     Documentation Style: